kirinwang1125/kirinwang1125/terms-of-use.md

 ## 12. Governing Law

-These Terms shall be governed by and construed in accordance with the laws of the jurisdiction in which ThinkDeck operates, without regard to conflict of law principles.
+These Terms shall be governed by and construed in accordance with the laws of the jurisdiction in which ThinkCard AI operates, without regard to conflict of law principles.

 ---